Master of Science, Technology Management

 TM 594 Research in Methods Technology

 b.)
 Directed electives.
 These are graduate courses in technology at the 400 and 500 level, as approved by a faculty advisor.
 This allows the student flexibility to develop a specialization.
+Students selecting a strand will take four courses in that strand, five if the Plan B option is chosen.

 Some examples could include, but are not limited to: